 - Communicate this process and conclusions to professional colleagues with clarity and precision

 Master of Environmental Studies students may enroll on either a part-time or full-time basis.
 Your time to graduation will vary depending on how many classes you take each semester and whether you take summer classes.
 Full-time students can complete the program in two years, taking three or four classes per semester.
 Part-time students typically complete their work in three years, taking one or two classes per semester.
 Individuals working full time are advised to take no more than two courses per term.

 Transferring graduate credits

-Incoming students may petition to transfer up to two graduate-level credits from classes completed in another graduate program prior to their admission at Penn as long as those credits were not used towards another degree.
+Incoming students may petition to transfer up to two graduate-level credits from classes completed at another university prior to their admission at Penn as long as those credits were not used towards another degree.
 Students seeking transfer credit should fill out a form after they matriculate into the program, along with an official transcript, to the Program Director before the end of their first semester at Penn.
 A transfer credit form is available on the program’s Online Community, which is accessible to current students only.
 Transfer credit is evaluated on a case-by-case basis by the faculty advisory committee.